On Convergence of the Inexact Rayleigh Quotient Iteration with the Lanczos Method Used for Solving Linear Systems: Introduction

-For the inexact RQI with the unpreconditioned Lanczos, the most remarkable results we will prove are that the inexact RQI with Lanczos converges quadratically provided that $\xi_k\leq\xi$ with a constant $\xi$ that is allowed to be bigger than one and it converges linearly even if $\xi_k\gg 1$ and is up to as large as $O(\frac{1}{\|r_k\|})$.
-Therefore, in order to achieve quadratic convergence, we allow the Lanczos method to solve the linear systems with no accuracy in the sense of solving the linear systems.
-These results have a strong impact on effective implementations of the method.
-For quadratic convergence, compared with prevailing implementations of the method, they indicate that the method now converges much more easily and the computational cost of solving the linear systems is generally reduced much more considerably.
-Numerical experiments demonstrate that our new implementation is twice to four times as fast as the prevailing implementations and the method still converges smoothly and quickly when $\xi_k$ increases up to $10^4\sim 10^7$.
+We should stress an important fact that each shifted inner linear system involved in the inexact RQI is typically Hermitian indefinite.
+For indefinite problems, it is well known that the Lanczos method typically behaves irregularly, that is, residual norms $\xi_{k+1}$'s of the approximate solutions of the linear system can be large and even infinite for some Lanczos steps.
+For the inexact RQI with the unpreconditioned Lanczos, the most remarkable results we will prove are that the inexact RQI with Lanczos asymptotically converges quadratically provided that $\xi_{k+1}\leq\xi$ with a constant $\xi$ that is allowed to be {\em bigger} than one and the method is guaranteed to converge linearly provided that $\xi_{k+1}$ is bounded by not exceeding a moderate multiple of $\frac{1}{\|r_k\|}$, which means that we allow $\xi_{k+1}\gg 1$.
+The results have a strong impact on effective implementations of the method.
+Based the new theory, we design new stopping criteria for inner solves.
+To achieve the quadratic convergence, compared with prevailing implementations of the method, our new implementation can save the computational cost of solving the linear systems very significantly.
+Numerical experiments demonstrate that the new implementation is twice to four times and even more as fast as the prevailing implementations and the method converges smoothly and quickly for some problems even when $\xi_{k+1}$ is up to $10^4\sim 10^7$.